Hsiao-Wen Ting: Early life

-Ting's passion for music started at an early age, when she would watch Taiwanese singing variety show Qun Xing Hui (群星會) with her family, and sing along while listening to vinyl records with her brother.
+Ting's passion for music started at an early age, when she would watch Taiwanese singing variety show Stars Gathering with her family, and sing along while listening to vinyl records with her brother.
 As a student, Ting wrote poetry for which she often received positive feedback from her teachers.
 Ting has said that one reason she entered the music industry as a lyricist is due to the writing training she received in her student life, and the inspiration she got from the rise of the folk era in Taiwan.

 In the 1980s, Ting enrolled in the Department of Mass Communication at Fu Jen Catholic University, studying advertisements, films, TV broadcast, and photography.
 She participated in various annual songwriting and performance contests, including "Cyan Rhyme" (輔大青韻獎) and "Da Xue Cheng" (大學城), achieving first and second places.
 She received a second place in songwriting with "If I Can" (如果能夠).
 These recognitions and performances all became the stepping stone of Ting's opportunity of participating in the joint record and led Ting to her debut as a singer.